 FIVE GENERATIONS OF FAMILY FARMING

-Castle Farm is our family farm based near the pretty village of Shoreham in North Kent.
+Castle Farm is our family farm based near the pretty village of Shoreham in West Kent.

-The Alexander Family have been farming in the Darent Valley since 1892 when James Alexanderbrought down 17 milking cows on the train from Ayrshire in Scotland.
+The Alexander Family have been farming in the Darenth Valley since 1892 when James Alexander brought down 17 milking cows on the train from Ayrshire in Scotland.

 Today, the farm is managed by William and Caroline Alexander, with involvement from each of their children, Lorna, Thomas and Crispin, and supported by the hard-working Castle Farm team.Through the years a large variety of crops have been grown on this land including; the Savoy Cabbage, Plums, Lucerne, Parsnips, Marrows, Potatoes and of course, Apples and Hops, which we still grow today!